Agriculture, Soil, Fertilizer & Farm Operations calculator

 • Machine hours for the operation: Use field hours, engine hours, or billing hours for the pass.

-• Equipment ownership and operating cost: Include depreciation, repairs, maintenance, fuel if not tracked separately, and interest.
+• Ownership plus operating cost rate: Include depreciation, repairs, maintenance, fuel if not tracked separately, and interest.

-• Share assigned to this field: Use 100 for the full operation or allocate shared moves and setup.
+• Share of cost assigned to this field: Use 100 for the full operation or allocate shared moves and setup.

-• Fixed transport or setup cost: Add hauling, setup, calibration, or minimum job charge.
+• Fixed transport or setup charge: Add hauling, setup, calibration, or minimum job charge.

 How to use the result